iamharleen/CMPE272Project/README.md

 ## Technology Used
 --------------
+Following technologies have been used in order to develop this project

 * [Nodejs] - Rest API for server and client code
 * [MongoHQ] - Database is hosted here.
 * [MongoHQ MapReduce] - This functionality has been used to create required collections